nicolaskolbenschlag/nlp_emotion_uncertainty_bachelorthesis/README.md

 Additionally we developed an approach for confirming the feasibility of quantifying predictive uncertainty by such a method.

 We developed a metric called UME (Uncertainty Measurement Error) to measure this similarity.
 It is based on the ENCE proposed by Levi et al. in [this paper](https://arxiv.org/abs/1905.11659).
-They use RMSE as measurement for true uncertainty in single target regression tasks.
+The authors use RMSE as measurement for true uncertainty in non-timeseries-target regression tasks.
 But the RMSE is not a suitable metric for our data.
 Mostly, corrleations measured over a certain period of time is a much more suitable performance metric for time series prediction tasks, than just the distance at each timestep considered separately.

 ### Multiple understandings of uncertainty